bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 ## Run tests

 You can run tests running `./mvnw test`.
-Tests coverage reposts can be seen on your browser typing `google-chrome target/site/jacoco/index.html` for Google Chrome or `firefox target/site/jacoco/index.html` for Mozilla Firefox.
+Tests coverage reposts can be seen on your commits and pull requests.

 ## Submit pull requests